• Skip to primary navigation

 • 2 cups mozzarella cheese - shredded

-• Start by place 1 pound of ground beef over medium-high heat to brown.
-Then chop one small onion and crush two cloves of garlic and add while the meat is browning.
-Cook until no longer pink.
-About 9-10 minutes.
+• Start by placing 1 pound of ground beef over medium-high heat to brown.
+Then chop one small onion, crush two cloves of garlic, and add while the meat is browning.ย Cook until no longer pink.
+It takes about 9-10 minutes.

 adding chopped onion to burger in a fry pan